aaguy-hue/8-Bit/CONTRIBUTING.md

 After you've got all your dependencies, you just have one more step before you can finally get started.
 You will need to set the following environment variables:

+ - BOT_TOKEN
- - BOT_TOKEN (the token of your discord bot you will test this on, go to [discord.com/developers](https://discord.com/developers) to do this)
+   - The token of your discord bot you will test this on, go to [discord.com/developers](https://discord.com/developers) to do this
+ - IMAGE_API_PASSWORD
- - IMAGE_API_PASSWORD (this is a password that will be used for the image api, it makes sure that people don't start using your api)
+   - This is a password that will be used for the image api, it makes sure that people don't start using your api
+ - FLASK_SECRET
- - FLASK_SECRET (generate this by typing `python -c "import os; print(os.urandom(16).decode('latin-1'))"` in your terminal, it's for the purpose of keeping the website with the image api secure)
+   - Generate this by typing `python -c "import os; print(os.urandom(16).decode('latin-1'))"` in your terminal, it's for the purpose of keeping the website with the image api secure

-On Windows, you can do `SET VARIABLE=VALUE` in your terminal to set temporary environment variables.
-Unfortunately, you will have to do more steps to make it persistent.
-Go into Settings -> System -> About, then click "Advanced system settings" under the "Related settings" section.
-This will take you to the "Advanced" tab of System Properties.
-In the window that popped up, press the "Environment Variables" button towards the bottom.
-You will likely want to set the environment variable as a user variable, but putting it as a system variable works too.
-Press the "new" button, and the rest is easy to do.

-On *nix systems like MacOS and Linux, you can do `export VARIABLE=VALUE` to set environment variables.
+ - UPLOAD_URL
+   - The url for the image API, in the format https://website.com

+#### Windows
+##### Temporary Environment Variables
+In your terminal, type in `SET VARIABLE=VALUE` to set the environment variable for the terminal session.

+##### Persistent Environment Variables
+1. Go into Settings -> System -> About, then click "Advanced system settings" under the "Related settings" section
+2. In the window that popped up, press the "Environment Variables" button towards the bottom
+3. Under "User Variables", press new, and put in the key and value
+4. Repeat step 3 for all of the environment variables
+5. Reboot your computer

+#### MacOS/Linux
+To set environment variables, type `export VARIABLE=VALUE` in a terminal.

 ### Finally Running It!